Zamiell/stardew-valley/Min-Max_Guide.md

 ### Weather Modifications

+* Every single day, you should be checking the TV to see what the weather will be on the next day.
+This is because you will need to change the route on the fly depending on the whether (and you need to know ahead of time so that you can plan ahead).
 * The best fishing spot for non-rainy days is the mountain lake.
   * Not only does it have the highest best gold per hour ratio, it also has the easiest difficulty fish.
 Perfect catches are the best way to level up the fishing skill.
 * The best fishing spot for rainy days is the forest river.